-Students who are enrolled in the RN to BSN or Concurrent Enrollment Program must earn a grade of "C" or higher in TWC 361 (if taken), NUR 391, and NUR 318 before progressing to the other courses in their plan of study.
+Students who are enrolled in the RN to BSN or Concurrent Enrollment Program must earn a grade of "C" or higher in NUR 391, and NUR 318 before progressing to the other courses in their plan of study.
 Students should follow their plan of study.
 Students must pass all required courses and general studies courses before taking NUR 464.